EdHone/lfric_core/documentation/buildsystem.rst

 src/dynamo/make/fortran/<compiler>.mk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Sometimes it is necessary to pass additional arguments to the dependency
+generator script.
+This is achieved using the ``DEPRULE_FLAGS`` variable.

 The various arguments have been split into groups to aid clarity but are all
 brought together in ``FFLAGS`` in the end.